arya/pandemic/README.markdown

   * cd examples/client; ruby client.rb

 The servers are going to try to bind to localhost:4000 and localhost:4001 so make sure those are available.

+## Enabling Forking
+By default, the handler runs in the same Ruby process as Pandemic.
+By setting the fork\_for\_processor to true in pandemic\_server.yml, you can have Pandemic fork to new processes to run the process method.
+This is particularly useful when your process method goes to MySQL which locks the entire process until MySQL returns.

+## Change History
+Version 0.3.0

+ * Pandemic can now fork to call the process method
+ * Pandemic server now expects a class instead of a instance of the handler when booting the server, it will call the initializer method once per process.